-Agriculture, General: Includes the cultivation of the soil for food products or other useful or valuable growth of the field, garden, nursery or greenhouse, but does not include dairying, raising of livestock, breeding or keeping of animals, fowl or birds as a business or gainful occupation.
+Agriculture, General: Includes the cultivation of the soil for food products or other useful or valuable growth of the field, garden, nursery or greenhouse, but does not include dairying, raising of livestock, breeding or keeping of animals, fowl or birds as a business or gainful occupation, or cultivation of marijuana for medical use or adult use.

 Agritourism Center: A campus containing Agritourism Facilities along with facilities for educational, cultural, and outdoor recreation programs that may serve larger community purposes.
 One office building not exceeding fifteen thousand (15,000) square feet may be included to manage and support the mission and operation of the Agritourism Center.
+An Agritourism Center shall not include any principal or accessory uses related to medical marijuana cultivation facilities, medical marijuana registered dispensaries, adult use marijuana establishments, marijuana food establishments, marijuana extraction, or the manufacturing of marijuana concentrate or marijuana products as defined herein, unless expressly authorized herein.

 Agritourism Facility: A building, or group of buildings operated in conjunction with each other, in which there is provided overnight lodging facilities, which may include private or other assembly facilities and/or restaurant facilities, to paying or non-paying guests, provided that: The operations of such facilities complement or support the agricultural, silvicultural, animal husbandry, or forest management use of land, or the educational and/or outdoor recreational programs on land so used, which uses or programs are otherwise permitted in the Rural Residential and Agricultural (RRA) District.
 The buildings or group of buildings may include private or common facilities, such as bathrooms, living areas, dining areas, gathering areas and kitchen facilities.
 The private or other assembly facilities and restaurant facilities may be open to the public generally in addition to guests of the lodging facilities.
-A facility meeting the foregoing definition of "Agritourism Facility" shall not be considered a "Bed and Breakfast Establishment" or a "Hotel/Motel."
+A facility meeting the foregoing definition of "Agritourism Facility" shall not include any principal or accessory uses related to medical marijuana cultivation facilities, medical marijuana registered dispensaries, adult use marijuana establishments, marijuana food establishments, marijuana extraction, or the manufacturing of marijuana concentrate or marijuana products as defined herein, unless expressly authorized herein.